Cigarette

-In the 21st century electronic cigarettes (also called e-cigarettes or vapes) were developed, whereby a substance contained within (typically a liquid solution containing nicotine) is vaporized by a battery-powered heating element as opposed to being burned.
-Such devices are commonly promoted by their manufacturers as safer alternatives to conventional cigarettes.
-Since e-cigarettes are a relatively new product, scientists do not have data on their possible long-term health effects, but there are significant health risks associated with their use.
+In the 21st century, electronic cigarettes (also called e-cigarettes or vapes) were developed, whereby a substance contained within the device (typically a liquid solution containing nicotine) is vaporized by a battery-powered heating element as opposed to being burned.
+Although e-cigarettes are considered to be less harmful than conventional cigarettes there are still significant health risks associated with their use.